icaroryan/AutoWise/README.md

 ### **2. Selecting target rate, amount and recipient account**
-After selecting the currencies, the user will be able to choose his target exchange rate, amount , and one of recipient added in his account. <br />
+After selecting the currencies, the user will be able to choose their target exchange rate, amount to be sent, and a recipient from their recipient list. <br />

 ![image](https://user-images.githubusercontent.com/50868010/150044667-21de3ec8-e923-4889-860e-3776d0409ab6.png)

 ### **3. Tracking the Forex Market 📈**
-The software will take into consideration the user target rate and will place a transfer when the exchange rate between the two currencies chosen before is less or equals the target rate.
+The software will take into consideration the user's target rate, and will place a transfer when the exchange rate of their selected currencies reaches below, or is at least equal to, the user's desired rate.

 ![image](https://user-images.githubusercontent.com/50868010/150044761-0fb4d27b-59f7-421e-9a51-c92d22c4b923.png)